abpframework/abp/docs/en/Index.md

 * [ASP.NET Core MVC Template](Getting-Started-AspNetCore-MVC-Template.md)

-If you want to start from scratch (with an empty project) then manually install the ABP framework, use following tutorials:
+If you want to start from scratch (with an empty project) then manually install the ABP framework, use the following tutorials:

 * [Console Application](Getting-Started-Console-Application.md)
 * [ASP.NET Core Web Application](Getting-Started-AspNetCore-Application.md)